javiearth/git-course/git-course.md

 `$ git push origin main`

-You don't need to push all branches, but you can and it I recommend it, so you have a remote copy of your work.
+You don't need to push all branches, but you can and I recommend it, so you have a remote copy of your work.

 **Updating your local repository with PULL**